 Smaller winnings are paid from funds Lottoland holds in reserve for that purpose.
 Larger wins are covered by special insurance contracts Lottoland has in place.
 Whenever a player wins a large amount, Lottoland collects on the insurance contract and then pays the player an amount equal to what the real lottery offered for that prize amount.

 Interestingly, Lottoland has paid out five multi-millionaire winners since late 2015.
 In every case so far, Lottoland has paid Tier 1 (jackpot) winners faster than they would have been paid had they actually played the underlying lottery.

 This business model gives Lottoland great flexibility in the types of promotions and special features it may offer.
-For example, Lottoland can offer special jackpots that are higher than the jackpot offered by the underlying lottery and it can offer free bets.
-None of that would be possible if Lottoland was bound to various lottery operators in an official capacity.
+For example, Lottoland can offer special jackpots that are higher than the jackpot offered by the underlying lottery, and it can offer free bets.
+None of that would be possible if Lottoland were bound to various lottery operators in an official capacity.

 Lotteries and Pricing

 Lottoland offers a significantly above-average number of lotteries compared to other similar sites.
-In total, there are more than 30 lotteries on offer ranging from various state-level lotteries to major international drawings.
-This list includes the big ones such as Powerball and EuroJackpot as well as lotteries as small as the New York keno drawing which runs every 4 minutes.
+There are more than 30 lotteries on offer ranging from various state-level lotteries to major international drawings.
+This list includes the big ones such as Powerball and EuroJackpot and lotteries as small as the New York keno drawing, which runs every 4 minutes.

 Here is the full list of lotteries along with the cost per entry for each:

 |24/7 New York Keno||€1||Austrian Lotto||€2.5|

 |Christmas El Gordo||€4.99 – €249.99||WorldMillions||€5|